clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/vmware-esxi-preconfigured-cl-image.rst

           Figure 7: VMware ESXi - Enable hardware virtualization

     #.
-Remove the default :guilabel:`Hard drive 1` setting by the clicking
+Remove the default :guilabel:`Hard drive 1` setting by clicking
         the `X` icon on the right side.
 See Figure 8.

         .. figure:: figures/vmware-esxi/vmware-esxi-preconfigured-cl-image-8.png